microsoft/TypeScript/doc/spec.md

 var h: () => typeof h;
 ```

-Here, ‘g’ and ‘g.x’ have the same recursive type, and likewise ‘h’ and ‘h()’ have the same recursive type.
+Here, 'g' and 'g.x' have the same recursive type, and likewise 'h' and 'h()' have the same recursive type.

 ## <a name="3.7"/>3.7 Specifying Members